Large majorities of the region’s nursing home workers have declined the coronavirus vaccine

 The Maryland Baptist Aged Home in West Baltimore was among the first nursing homes in the state to receive vaccines.
 When CVS conducted a clinic on Dec.
 23, only 11 of 41 employees agreed to be injected.

-“I was shocked, I mean, just shocked,” said the Rev. Derrick DeWitt, director of the facility, which barred visitors and tightened infection-control precautions at the very start of the pandemic and has reported no coronavirus cases among staff or residents.
+“I was shocked, I mean, just shocked,” said the Rev. Derrick DeWitt, director of the facility, which barred visitors and tightened infection-control precautions in late February and has reported no coronavirus cases among staff or residents.

 DeWitt said he called dozens of the facility’s workers and found many had been influenced by online misinformation about the vaccine and mistrust of the medical establishment, fueled by historical abuses like the Tuskegee syphilis study and the ongoing lack of access to medical care in Baltimore’s communities of color.